 The next step is to clarify who will be doing what during the EHR implementation, training, and post-go-live phases.
-This is an opportunity to utilize the strengths of the unique individuals within your organization and delegate specific tasks and subprojects to department leaders.
+This is an opportunity to utilize the strengths of unique individuals within your organization and delegate specific tasks and subprojects to department leaders.

-By establishing a clear blueprint of responsibilities, communication can flow smoothly from individuals who are at face level with any issues that arise all the way up to project managers and decision-makers.
+By establishing a clear blueprint of responsibilities, communication can flow smoothly from individuals who are in the weeds with any issues that arise all the way up to project managers and decision-makers.